VictoriaMetrics/VictoriaMetrics/README.md

 Just start VictoriaMetrics [executable](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) or [docker image](https://hub.docker.com/r/victoriametrics/victoria-metrics/) with the desired command-line flags.

-The following command line flags are used the most:
+The following command-line flags are used the most:

 * `-storageDataPath` - path to data directory.
 VictoriaMetrics stores all the data in this directory.
 * `-retentionPeriod` - retention period in months for the data.
 Older data is automatically deleted.
 * `-httpListenAddr` - TCP address to listen to for http requests.
-By default it listens port `8428` on all the network interfaces.
+By default, it listens port `8428` on all the network interfaces.
 * `-graphiteListenAddr` - TCP and UDP address to listen to for Graphite data.
-By default it is disabled.
+By default, it is disabled.
 * `-opentsdbListenAddr` - TCP and UDP address to listen to for OpenTSDB data.
-By default it is disabled.
+By default, it is disabled.

 Pass `-help` to see all the available flags with description and default values.